kaushalji-123/My-portfolio/README.md

 This is repository with my portfolio site, the site is still in work.

-To make this site I used only html css and js, no frameworks :)
+To make this site I used only HTML Scss and JS, no frameworks :)

 ## SCSS